 THE NATIVITY FAST takes place November 15—December 24.
 Fish, wine and olive oil are permitted, except on Wednesdays and Fridays, until December 17.
 During the Nativity Fast, Ascension will hold Sarantaliturgo, 40 Liturgies to help us spiritually prepare for our Lord’s birth.
 Ascension's Liturgical calendar as well as links to articles, daily readings and devotions can be found below.

-The Ascension of Our Lord Parish wishes you a peaceful, spiritual and blessed Nativity season.
+The Ascension of Our Lord Parish wishes you and your loved ones a peaceful, spiritual and blessed Nativity season.
+As the Christmas season approaches, may we remain focused on Christ's birth through increased prayer, communion, confession and fasting.

 + Antiochian Archdiocese Advent, Nativity and Theophany Resources